 In 1998 Los Crudos vocalist Martin Sorrondeguy, a 22-year political punk band veteran founded Limp Wrist in a basement.

-Taking a political stance, their songs often covers issues concerning the gay community like their song ‘Want Us Dead’, referring to the treatment of gay people in society.
+Taking a political stance, their songs often cover issues concerning the gay community like their song ‘Want Us Dead’, referring to the treatment of gay people in society.

 Limp Wrist is still a popular name today with a pre-order sell-out of their latest album, ‘Facades’ in 2017.
-Founder, Martin Sorrondeguy has also recently published a 400 photo book capturing the punk scene over 25 years.
-An extensive and unique historical documentation of punk.
+Founder, Martin Sorrondeguy has also recently published a 400-photo book capturing the punk scene over 25 years.
+Extensive and unique historical documentation of punk.

-Laura Jane Grace’s came out as trans in 2012.
-Her experience as a trans woman and with gender dysmorphia is documented in the band’s sixth studio album, Transgender Dysmorphia Blues.
+Laura Jane Grace came out as trans in 2012.
+Her experience as a trans woman with gender dysmorphia is documented in the band’s sixth studio album, Transgender Dysmorphia Blues.
 Outside of her influences within punk, she became an icon for transgender people.

 Songs like ‘True Trans Soul Rebel’ and ‘Baby, I’m An Anarchist!’ are still deeply valued as transgender rock anthems.
 Laura Jane Grace is an LGBTQ musician who will be helpful in the hearts of many queer folks.

-With a few losses and gains in members, Against Me! are still alive and kicking today with 2019 seeing their most recent tour.
+With a few losses and gains in members, Against Me! is still alive and kicking today with 2019 seeing their most recent tour.